-Look for items in great condition and if you aren’t sure on price just do a quick internet search to help you determine if it’s a good buy.
+Look for items in great condition, and if you aren’t sure about a price, do a quick internet search to help you determine if it’s a good buy.

 Clothing can usually be purchased in the $1-$2 range with other items ranging from 50-80% off!
 Parents just want to be rid of the clutter in their home so they are willing to sell these great condition items at such a discount.

-Scour your local adds and find those deals!
+Scour your local ads and find those deals!
 Even better organize your own garage sale to make some extra cash to put towards your baby.

 It’s tough to know what kind of toys your child will love, so purchasing too many before they are actually old enough to use them is a bit of a waste.

-Start small with a few toys that are easy to handle for baby and then let their interests steer you in the right direction.
+Start small with a few toys that are easy to handle for babies and then let their interests steer you in the right direction.

-This will help you manage your budget so you can make any necessary adjustments prior to you actually need the money.
+This will help you manage your budget so you can make any necessary adjustments prior to you actually needing the money.